 In April 1985, Rader murdered his eighth victim and neighbor, Marine Hedge, who lived just six doors down.
 Vicki Wegerle became Rader’s ninth victim in September 1986.
 Five years passed, and then in January 1991, Rader murdered his 10th victim, Dolores Davis.

-While Rader was in jail awaiting sentencing, Rawson said a pastor at their church encouraged her to write to her father.
+While Rader was in jail awaiting sentencing, Rawson told "20/20" during an interview that was first broadcast in February that a pastor at their church encouraged her to write to her father.

 Rawson described some of the letters she exchanged with her father in her new book, "A Serial Killer’s Daughter: My Story of Faith, Love, and Overcoming."